 On the e-commerce side, the holidays mean heightened customer engagement, with enquiries about product features, promotion details, shipping times, and the like flying back and forth across multiple channels of communication.
 UC enables businesses to take an omnichannel approach to customer service, allowing communication via Twitter, Facebook, text messaging, chat apps, emails and yes, even the phone—all from within a single, singularly productive interface.

-And finally, small businesses can supercharge their business phone system with cloud and hybrid UC, to not only handle increased demand during Small Business Saturday and the holidays, but to be ready for the rest of the year as well.
+And finally, small businesses can supercharge their business phone system with pure cloud and on-premises cloud UC, to not only handle increased demand during Small Business Saturday and the holidays, but to be ready for the rest of the year as well.

 Small Businesses: Put UC On Your Wishlist